philroberts/FPDB-for-OSX/README.md

 support, so if you can't be bothered with that you'll want to substitute the py26 versions of the above.

-Next you'll have to run `port select --set python python27` and possibly `hash -r` in case your shell has the system python command cached.
+Next you'll have to run `sudo port select --set python python27` and possibly `hash -r` in case your shell has the system python command cached.